SpectralWaveData/spectral_wave_data/src/api/python/distribution/README.txt

 Notes for building SWD(Python) for Linux:
 =========================================

-You may need libraries included by gfortran-10/gcc-10 or later.
+You may need libraries included by gfortran-11/gcc-11 or later.
-(gfortran/9 and gcc-9 may still work but not version 8)
+(older versions may still work but not version 8 and below)

-If you want to create a manylinux wheel, the "easiest" is to get an old version of linux, install Intel Fortran and compile the libSpectralWaveData.so file with ifort and the "-static-intel" flag to make it depend only on the (old) system files.
-You can then run the "auditwheel" utility to check whl file compatibility and make the wheel file "universal" (manylinux-compatible).
-Getting gfortran version 9+ to run on the old manylinux images is very hard.
+The new Intel OneAPI (free) should work fine.
+(Applied in the PyPI distribution of swd)